 Primary Education entry requirements

-- 112 points are preferred, to include a minimum of GCSE English, Maths and Science at grade C or 4 in the new system.
+- 112 UCAS points are preferred, plus a minimum of GCSE English, maths and science at grade 4 (C).

 - Applicants with BTEC National Diploma qualifications, Access diploma and those with other A-level equivalents are considered.